Is 3 days in New York enough?

 Brooklyn Bridge and Brooklyn Heights

-Brooklyn is also home of DUMBO (Down Under Manhattan Bridge Overpass), one of the most iconic places to visit in New York.
+Brooklyn is also home of DUMBO (Down Under Manhattan Bridge Overpass), one of the most iconic neighborhoods in New York.
 If you still have energy left, head over for some fun shots and more views.

 Day two